 What is SOTS?

-The Society for Old Testament Study, founded in 1917, is an academic learned society embracing the Old Testament, and its cognate areas such as Hebrew and other Semitic languages, the literature, religion, history, archaeology and sociology of ancient Israel, and the study of the Old Testament in the light of modern literary theory.
-The ‘rules’ by which the Society is guided may be found here.
+The Society for Old Testament Study (SOTS), founded in 1917, is an academic learned society devoted to the study of the Hebrew Bible/Old Testament and its cognate areas, such as Hebrew and other Semitic languages; the literature, religion, history, archaeology and sociology of ancient Israel; and the use of contemporary hermeneutics.

 Why ‘Old Testament’?

 The ‘Old Testament’ is, strictly speaking, the first part of the Christian Bible, which also includes the New Testament.
 Jewish scholars tend to refer to it simply as the ‘Bible’, or the ‘Tanakh’.
 In scholarly circles it is often referred to as the ‘Hebrew Bible’.
 The use of the term ‘Old Testament’ is not intended to limit the lively debate about the significance (or not) about what these texts are called and what they mean to scholars and others today.
 Papers given at the Society reflect a wide variety of stances and approaches.
 The Society contains not only Christian scholars, but also Jewish scholars, and those who study the Hebrew Bible on a par with other ancient texts.

 The SOTS Archive